 “What baby?”
 I often wonder.
 “The cat, you mean?”
 Certainly, they can’t mean anything else.
 What could be better – for me anyway – than an empty womb?

 My stepfather, who fully supports my decision, nonetheless asked me what was the point of heirlooms without heirs.
-I am the last of the line of eldest daughters in a family that has been a matriarchy since my great-grandmother, and perhaps before.
+I am the last of the line of eldest daughters in a family that has been a matriarchy since my great-great-grandmother, and perhaps before.

 The women make the decisions in our family, and the women fund them whatever their cost.
 The women are the educated ones, and the main breadwinners; and so, the women usually inherit all.